The goal of the Small Grants Program is to support civil society development in Belarus.

 - Embassy Small Grants Program funds should not be used to pay for international travel.

 - Proposals should be in English and Belarusian (or Russian).

 - Proposals that fail to meet the Small Grants Program criteria or submission requirements will not be reviewed

 Commonly Asked Questions:

 Who can apply?
 Belarusian registered NGOs.
 Applications from governmental, international, political party organizations or religious organizations will not be considered.
-Projects can only be submitted by organizations, not by individuals.
+Projects can only be submitted by organizations and not by individuals.

 How long will the process take?
-Turnaround time may vary, but usually takes about 3 months.
+Turnaround time may vary, but normally takes about 3 months.